Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 * Cause: Due to node failure the pod are not spread equally across zones.
 * Effect: This leads to danger of losing multiple replicas if another node failure happens.
-* Recovery: Ensure sufficient resources(cpu and memory) are available in each zone so that pods can be equally distributed and to make statefulset configured, it need to be rollout restarted.
+* Recovery: Ensure sufficient resources(CPU and memory) are available in each zone so that pods can be equally distributed and to make StatefulSet configured, it need to be rollout restarted.

 ##### Service not found